 Pet accidents, dirty laundry, stagnant air, and garbage are all common causes of an unpleasant smell.
-And if you’re a cat parent, managing the kitty litter box can be a smelly proposition all by itself.
-What’s a self-respecting homeowner to do?
+And if you’re a cat parent, managing the kitty litter box can be a smelly proposition in itself.
+So what’s a self-respecting homeowner to do?

-Burning incense is among the various methods you can use to make your home smell nice.
-But does the benefit of having a pleasant-smelling home outweigh the potential health risk that burning incense poses for your cat?
-Is incense bad for cats?
-If you love the smell of incense but worry it’s not good for your feline friend, this is everything you should consider.
+Burning incense is among the various methods you can use to make your home smell nice, but is incense bad for cats?
+If so, it’s important to learn whether the benefits of having a pleasant-smelling home outweigh the potential health risks that burning incense poses for your cat.
+If you love the smell of incense but worry that it’s not good for your feline friend, this is everything you should consider.

 Using incense dates back as far as ancient China, where it was used for worship and prayer.
-Egyptian priests were believed to have used it in ceremonies and to fumigate tombs.
+Egyptian priests were also believed to have used it in ceremonies and to fumigate tombs.
 Today, the world’s main producer of incense is India, where it is a fundamental part of the Hindu religion.
-Sandalwood, frankincense, and cinnamon, all basic fragrances from long ago, are still among the most popular scents.

-Today, incense is often used during meditation and yoga, as a way to reduce stress and anxiety, as a sleep aid, and as part of religious practices (Christians and Buddhists also incorporate the use of incense in their rituals and services).
+Today, incense is often used during meditation and yoga, as a way to reduce stress and anxiety, as a sleep aid, and as part of religious practices (Pagans, Christians, and Buddhists also incorporate the use of incense in their rituals and services).

-Experts at Preventative Vet say incense can be harmful, and here are the reasons why:
+Experts at Preventative Vet say incense can be harmful for several reasons:

 - Increased smoke in the home puts your cat at risk for developing asthma.
 Exposure to smoke is one of the leading causes of asthma in cats.

 - Use baking soda to absorb unwanted odors on furniture and carpeting.
-Sprinkle a bit on problem areas, wait 24–48 hours, then vacuum thoroughly.
+Sprinkle a bit on problem areas, wait 24 to 48 hours, then vacuum thoroughly.

 - Use fragrant plants, such as rosemary, sage, or lemon balm.
 Even though these plants aren’t toxic, do your best to keep them out of reach of your curious cats and put them in containers that aren’t easy to tip over.